Accused child-stealer faces court

 A psychological report written earlier this year was to be handed to Bell’s custody nurse.

-Magistrate Costa Kilias asked Bell if he had physical injuries.
+Magistrate Costas Kilias asked Bell if he had physical injuries.
 Bell replied in the negative.

 Bell was also on bail at the time over a separate charge of intentionally damaging property.